calroc/Thun/docs/The_Four_Operations.md

     ---------------------------------------------------------
                        ... a b

-The `cleave` combinator expects a value and two quotes and it executes each quote in "separate universes" such that neither can affect the other, then it takes the first item from the stack in each universe and replaces the quotes with their respective results.
+The `cleave` combinator expects a value and two quotes and it executes each quote in "separate universes" such that neither can affect the other, then it takes the first item from the stack in each universe and replaces the value and quotes with their respective results.

-(I'm not sure why it was specified to take that value, I may make a combinator that does the same thing but without expecting a value.)

-    cleavish  == unit cons pam uncons uncons pop

-    [A] [B] cleavish
-    [A] [B] unit cons pam uncons uncons pop
-    [A] [[B]] cons pam uncons uncons pop
-    [[A] [B]] pam uncons uncons pop
-    [a b] uncons uncons pop
-    a b
+(I think this corresponds to the "fork" operator, the little upward-pointed triangle, that takes two functions `A :: x -> a` and `B :: x -> b` and returns a function `F :: x -> (a, b)`, in Conal Elliott's "Compiling to Categories" paper, et. al.)

+Just a thought, if you `cleave` two jobs and one requires more time to finish than the other you'd like to be able to assign resources accordingly so that they both finish at the same time.

 ### "Apply" Functions